-Podiatrists: These are medical practitioners who specialize in treating sore, diseased, or injured feet and ankles.
+Podiatrists: Are medical practitioners who specialize in the treatment of sore, badly shaped, diseased, or injured feet and ankles.
 Podiatrists were formerly called chiropodists.
-They order X-rays and laboratory tests to diagnose patients' problems, which they treat by manipulation, massage, physical therapy, and surgery.
-Sometimes, they provide patients with bandages, pads, braces, splints, or other supports.
+They order X- rays and laboratory tests to diagnose patients' problems, which they treat by manipulation, massage, physical therapy, and surgery.
+Sometimes they provide patients with bandages, pads, braces, splints, or other supports.
 They may prescribe drugs, exercise, or special shoes.
-Because foot problems may be signs of general illnesses like diabetes or heart trouble, podiatrists may refer patients to physicians for treatment.
+Because foot problems may be signs of general illnesses, such as diabetes or heart trouble, podiatrists may refer patients to physicians for treatment.

-Psychiatrists: Physicians who evaluate, diagnose, and treat patients with mental, emotional, and behavioral disorders.
-They conduct thorough psychiatric evaluations, develop treatment plans, prescribe medication, and evaluate treatment results.
-They often work with other mental health workers, such as psychologists, psychiatric nurses, and social workers.
+Psychiatrists: Are physicians who specialize in the prevention, diagnosis, and treatment of mental disorders.
+They treat patients with mild cases of anxiety as well as those with severe disorders that can cause dangerous and bizarre behavior.
+Psychiatrists may also diagnose mental retardation and treat alcoholism.
+They often work with other mental health workers, such as psychologists, psychiatric nurses, and psychiatric social workers.

-Radiologic Technologists: They take X-rays (radiographs), which are images of the inside of the human body.
-Experienced radiographers may perform more complex imaging procedures like computed tomography (CT) or magnetic resonance imaging (MRI) scans.
+Radiologic Technologists: Also called radiographers; take X-rays (radiographs), which are images of the inside of the human body.
+To take X-rays, radiographers position the patient, position the X-ray machine and other equipment, set controls, position the X-ray film, and remove and develop the film after the X-ray has been taken.
+Experienced radiographers may perform more complex imaging procedures, such as computed tomography (CT) or magnetic resonance imaging (MRI) scans.
 In addition, radiologic technologists are usually responsible for writing reports and maintaining their equipment.

 Registered Nurses (RNs): Work to promote good health and prevent illness.
-They educate patients and the public about various medical conditions, treat patients, help in their rehabilitation, and provide advice and emotional support to their families.
+They educate patients and the public about various medical conditions; treat patients and help in their rehabilitation; and provide advice and emotional support to patients' families.
 RNs use considerable judgment in providing a wide variety of services.

-Roofers: Install and repair metal, slate, tile, and other roofs.
-Some roofers also work on waterproof surfaces, such as the insides of new swimming pools.
+Roofers: Install and repair roofs made of metal, slate, tile, and other materials.
+Some roofers also waterproof surfaces, such as the insides of new swimming pools.

-Sales/Marketing Professionals: These people are responsible for selling products and services.
+Sales/Marketing Professionals: Are responsible for selling products and services.

-Social Scientists Study all aspects of society and relationships, including past events, human relationships, and group behaviors.
-They analyze the societal structure and suggest solutions to problems related to social, business, government, and personal issues.
+Social Scientists: Study all aspects of society & of relationships to & in society; past events, human relationships, and human behavior among groups.
+Through their studies, social scientists analyze societal structure and suggest solutions to problems related to social, business, government and personal issues.

-Tour Escorts: Accompany groups of people on organized "package tours."
-Most people who take escorted tours want the security and convenience of having transportation, accommodations, and sightseeing arranged.
+Tour Escorts: Accompany groups of people on organized trips called "package tours."
+Most people who take escorted tours want the security and convenience of having transportation, accommodations, and sightseeing arranged for them.
 However, not all group tours are the same.
 There are tours for every budget, taste, and age group.
 Religious tours, cultural tours, reunion tours for veterans, and tours for professional and interest groups are just several examples of outings that require the services of a tour escort.

 Translators/Interpreters: Convert one language into another.
-They exchange concepts and ideas between languages and cultures.
+This service allows concepts and ideas to be exchanged between languages and cultures.
 Translators and interpreters are employed all over the world, helping people to communicate.

-Veterinarians: A doctor who studies, treats, and controls animal injuries and diseases.
-They immunize healthy animals against disease and inspect animals and meat products for food use.
-Vets also perform surgery, set broken bones, establish diet and exercise routines, and prescribe medicines for animals.
+Veterinarians: A doctor who specializes in studying, treating, and controlling animal injuries and diseases.
+They immunize healthy animals against disease and inspect animals and meat products to be used as food.

+Veterinarians also perform surgery, set broken bones, establish diet and exercise routines, and prescribe medicines for animals